Morgan Parker (writer)

 Morgan Parker (born December 19, 1987) is an American poet, novelist, and editor.
 She is the author of poetry collections Other People’s Comfort Keeps Me Up At Night (Switchback Books, 2015), There are More Beautiful Things than Beyoncé (Tin House Books, 2017), and Magical Negro (Tin House Books, 2019), which won the National Book Critics Circle Award.
 She is also author of the young adult novel, Who Put This Song On (Delacorte Press, 2019).
+She has been described as a "multidisciplinary phenom" for her diverse body of work.

-Education
+Personal life and education

 Parker completed her bachelor's degree in anthropology and creative writing at Columbia University and her MFA in poetry at New York University.
+Parker was born and raised in Southern California before attending school in New York.
+She moved back to Southern California in 2017.

 Career

 Parker previously served as editor at Amazon Publishing's Little A and Day One.
 She has taught creative writing at Columbia University, co-curates the Poets With Attitude (PWA) reading series with Tommy Pico, is the creator and host of Reparations, Live! at the Ace Hotel in New York, and is a member of The Other Black Girl Collective with poet and performer Angel Nafis.

 Her poetry has been featured in publications including The Awl, Poetry Foundation, Tin House, and others.
 Her work was also included in Why I Am Not A Painter (Argos Books), The BreakBeat Poets: New American Poetry in the Age of Hip-Hop, Black Girl Magic: The BreakBeat Poets Vol. 2 and Best American Poetry 2016.

 In December 2015, she was Poetry Foundation's featured blogger.